Accounting & Financial Ops

 The final step may be the easiest.
 Once you have prepared, checked, and double-checked your tax forms, it’s time to submit.
 If you have been working with an enrolled agent, they may also file your completed taxes on your behalf.
 You can also file your taxes by mail — just be sure they’re postmarked on or before the filing date.

-In general, you can expect to get your tax refund 3-4 weeks after filing your return.
+Depending on whether you filed your tax returns on paper or electronically, in general, you can expect to get your tax refund 3–6 weeks after filing your return.
 You can check your IRS refund status in five minutes by using the IRS Where’s My Refund tool.

 Tax season FAQs